danimtk/blog/_posts/2019-05-04-Introduction-to-Solar-Cells.md

 The Photovoltaic effect takes place if there is a small positive voltage across the junction (ie. are present extra electrons on the n-side and extra holes in the p-side).
-Commercially available solar cells currently have about 20% Power Conversion Energy (PCE).
+Nowadays, the Power Conversion Efficiency (PCE) of commercially available solar cells vary from a few % to above 30% depending on the technology.

-Solar cells can be divided into three main fabrication generations (Figure 5).
+Solar cells can be divided into three main fabrication generations (Figure 5, 2002).
 Screen printed contacts solar cells are a first generation solar cell type (PCE = 10–20%).
 Other examples of first-generation solar cells are Buried Contacts, Interdigitated back contact (IBC), Heterojunction with Intrinsic Layer (HIT) and Passivated Emitter Rear Locally Diffused (PERL).
+Thanks to advancements, the prices of first-generation solar cells have dropped considerably during the last few years.
-Second generation solar cells using thin films instead of silicon are usually less efficient (PCE = 5–10%) than their first generation counterparts but way cheaper.
-Third generation solar cells will instead aim in the future to be more efficient than the first generation (PCE > 20%) while keeping affordable costs.
+Second generation solar cells using thin films can instead now reach over 20% of PCE.
+Finally, third generation solar cells will aim in the future to be more efficient than the first two generations (PCE > 20%) while keeping affordable costs.

 ![](https://cdn-images-1.medium.com/max/2000/1*t-NpGNSn8nfGsQinH9cqvw.jpeg)
 <span class="figcaption_hack"> <br>
-  Figure 5: Solar cells Generations.
+  Figure 5: Solar cells Generations — Projected trends in 2002.
 Reproduced from: [3]</span>

 ### Tandem Solar Cells